aananthcn/capi-someip-analysis/README.md

               |    SOME/IP   |
               '--------------'

-This information is configured in math.fidl file.
-And SOME/IP configurations are available in math.fdepl and vsomeip.json under ./project/fidl directory.
+The information about the inteface 'add' is configured in math.fidl file.
+And SOME/IP configurations for the same interface are available in math.fdepl and vsomeip.json under ./project/fidl directory.

 *Note: The source code for the above is pre-generated and copied under ./project/src-gen. If you make any changes to fidl or fdepl scripts please follow the steps in https://at.projects.genivi.org/wiki/pages/viewpage.action?pageId=5472316 to re-generate the source files.*